alwayshigh/BTN-AutoDL/README.md

 **note:** If you dont have an existing folder for this series releases end path with a trailing slash as this will prompt the script to create a new directory based on the release name or, (Coming Soon, Custom folder format using macros)

 #### *enabled*
-Description: Enabled filter to download matches.
+Enabled filter to download matches.
-Option: `Yes, No`
+Options: `Yes, No`